benjaminalt/SyncBlue/Windows_source/README.txt

         and on the target device, that the target device is within range ( < 5 m.) and that your target device is discoverable and can accept incoming connection requests.
-        If the problem persists, your target device does not support OBEX file transfer and is incompatible with BTSync.
+        If the problem persists, your target device does not support OBEX file transfer and is incompatible with SyncBlue.
 Windows computers do not advertise OBEX file transfer out of the box and are thus (still) not suitable as target devices.

     2.2.
 Synchronization